1. Home

 Group C

-Teams: Brazil, Haiti, Morocco and Scotland.
+Teams: Brazil, Haiti, Morocco, and Scotland.

 The eye-pleasing silky skills of Brazil have elevated the nation as virtually untouchable as group winners with bookmakers.
 Brazil were beaten by Croatia in a quarter-final penalty shootout at Qatar 2022.